What to Do in May in and around Nice – 2026

 Nice May Folklore Festival – Free – The 1st of May and every Sunday in May, the Lu Fete des Mai takes over the Jardins de Cimiez to celebrate the debut of springtime… just as they’ve done every May for hundreds of years.
 With free entry, a family atmosphere and celebrating all-things-Niçoise, this centuries-old festival under-the-olive-trees features traditional dancing, costumes, roving musicians, animations and folklore, plus local food (socca, pissaladieres…), traditional games (pétanque and pilou), and lots and lots of picnicking!

-The little FREE port ferry boat, Lou Passagin, starts service on May 5th (tbd), and goes from 10am-7pm 7/7 until late September.
+The little FREE port ferry boat, Lou Passagin, starts service early May, and goes from 10am-7pm 7/7 until the end of August.

-VE Day Celebrations – Free – May 8, 2024 WWII Victory in Europe is celebrated with a gathering at the seaside across from the old town at 8:15am, then a march around the point to the majestic cliff-carved Monument aux Morts overlooking the port, for a military ceremony at 8:45am.
+VE Day Celebrations – Free – May 8, 2025 WWII Victory in Europe Day holiday is Thursday May 8th, usually celebrated in Nice with a big free military parade and then an evening concert at 8pm in front of the majestic cliff-carved Monument aux Morts overlooking the port.

-Nice Rainbow Festival – FREE – Saturday mid May – Rainbow Village in the Albert 1 gardens across from the seaside.
+Nice Rainbow Festival – FREE – Saturday, 2026 dates TBD – Rainbow Village in the Albert 1 gardens across from the seaside.
 A light-hearted celebration of the LGBTQ community, including a drag show cabaret picnic at lunch time, an afternoon self-defense workshop at 3pm, and at at 6:30-7:30pm a high-heel foot race followed by a purse throwing competition, followed by a DJ apero going until 11pm.
 Sunday features a solidarity march starting at Place Massena at 3pm.
 Tram stop Massena

-Afterwork concert at Opera Plage – May 21, 2025 at 7pm.
-Enjoy a 1-hour jazz concert with your feet in the sand… Cover charge is 20€ which includes a drink.
+Afterwork concert at Opera Plage – 2026 dates TBD.
+Enjoy a 1-hour jazz concert on the beach, accompanied by lapping waves… Cover charge is 20€ which includes a drink.
 Part of the musical outreach by the Nice Opera.

-Stand up Comedy in English – Sunday, May 2025 dates tbd – The new Bobar Comedy Club in Old Nice does twice-monthly stand-up comedy shows in English ‘Spill the Tea’, at 5:30pm and cover charge is just 8€ or 5€ students.
+Stand up Comedy in English – Every Sunday– The Bobar Comedy Club in Old Nice does weekly stand-up comedy shows in English ‘Spill the Tea’, at 5:15pm and cover charge is just 8€ or 5€ students.
 27 rue Benoit Bunico, tram stop Cathedrale.

-Giant ‘Apero’ Street Party on Rue Delille – Friday, May 2025 dates tbd – Rue Delille closes to traffic and from 6:30pm to midnight throws a giant annual ‘Apero’ street party.
-The 15€ entry fee includes the periodic waves of finger food provided by the surrounding restaurants (which are promptly swarmed), drinks are just 4€ each, and the there is dancing in the streets with music by DJ Pablo Discobar.
+Giant ‘Apero’ Street Party on Rue Delille – Friday, 2026 dates TBD – Rue Delille closes to traffic and from 6:30pm to midnight throws a giant annual ‘Apero’ street party.
+The 15€ entry fee includes the periodic waves of finger food provided by the surrounding restaurants (which are promptly swarmed), drinks are just 4€ each, and the there is dancing in the streets.
 Last year the tickets sold out fast so buy ahead of time from any restaurant on rue Delille.
 Tram stop Garibaldi

 Music